nikonoff16/personal_enviroment_setup/README.md

-# personal_enviroment_setup
+# Personal Unix Enviroment Repo
-Personal Unix Enviroment Repo
+This is my repo of some configs I use in my macOS, Linux and Windows machines.